 States and Political Subdivisions ("Municipal Securities").
-At December 31, 2022 and December 31, 2021, for those Municipal Securities rated by nationally recognized statistical rating agencies, all were rated investment grade.
-At December 31, 2022, there were no Municipal Securities that were not rated by a nationally recognized statistical rating agency.
+At December 31, 2023 and December 31, 2022, for those Municipal Securities rated by nationally recognized statistical rating agencies, all were rated investment grade.
+At December 31, 2023, there was one local municipal security that was not rated by a nationally recognized statistical rating agency but determined to be the equivalent of investment grade.
+It had a par and market value of \$1.3 million and remaining term of less than one year.

 Trust Preferred Collateralized Debt Obligations.
-At December 31, 2022, CIB Marine held three TPCDOs of \$5.0 million par value with an amortized cost of \$4.7 million and fair value of \$3.9 million.
+At December 31, 2023, CIB Marine held three TPCDOs of \$4.9 million par value with an amortized cost of \$4.7 million and fair value of \$3.8 million.
 To a limited extent, these securities are protected against credit loss by credit enhancements, such as over-collateralization and subordinated securities.
 Unless they are the most senior class security in the structure, however, they also may be subordinated to more senior classes as identified later in this section.
 All the TPCDOs have collateral pools and are not single-issuer securities.
 Preferred Term Securities, LTD ("PreTSLs") 27 A-1 and 28 A-1 are the most senior classes where all other classes issued in the pools are subordinated to them, and PreTSL 26 B-1 is a mezzanine or subordinated class - but not the most deeply subordinated class of securities in the pools.

 For TPCDO security PreTSL 26 B-1, CIB Marine had recorded \$0.1 million credit-related OTTI and placed it on nonaccrual status prior to 2011.
-There has been no new credit-related OTTI for this security during 2022 or 2021.
-Deterioration in the financial industry could result in additional OTTI related to credit loss that would be recognized through a reduction in earnings.
-PreTSL 26 B-1's unrealized loss is \$0.6 million at December 31, 2022, largely due to prior deferrals and defaults, related deteriorations in the credit quality of many of the issuers represented in the collateral pools, and high liquidity premiums for securities of this type and quality.
+There has been no new allowance for credit loss for this security during 2023 or 2022.
+Deterioration in the financial industry could result in additional allowance related to credit loss that would be recognized through a reduction in earnings.
+PreTSL 26 B-1's unrealized loss is \$0.7 million at December 31, 2023, largely due to prior deferrals and defaults, related deteriorations in the credit quality of many of the issuers represented in the collateral pools, and high liquidity premiums for securities of this type and quality.
 For CIB Marine's holdings in PreTSL 26 B-1, the deferrals and defaults of issuers in the collateral pools had risen to a level that holders of those securities began receiving "payments-in-kind" ("PIK") at the June 2009 payment date.
 However, during 2013, CIB Marine's PreTSL 26 B-1 security began receiving principal and interest payments again and placed back on accrual status.
-The TPCDOs were performing as to full and timely payments throughout 2021, 2022, and at December 31, 2022.
+The TPCDOs were performing as to full and timely payments throughout 2022, 2023, and at December 31, 2023.